Actively Recruiting

 • Diagnosis of schizophrenia spectrum (F20-29) or bipolar affective disorder (F31)

-• Current use of antipsychotic medication (first- or second generation) or lithium
+• Currently using antipsychotic medication or lithium

 Not Eligible